chaoscommencer/minima/README.md

 ### Social networks

-You can add links to the accounts you have on other sites, with respective icon, by adding one or more of the following options in your config:
+You can add links to the accounts you have on other sites, with respective icon, by adding one or more of the following options in your `_config.yml`:

 ```yaml
 twitter_username: jekyllrb